etiennecrb/jsonmacro/README.md

  - [ ] Auto-completion

 ### Interpreter
- - [ ] A JavaScript interpreter that executes compiled JsonScript
+ - [ ] A JavaScript interpreter that executes compiled JsonMacro